How to Rent a Car in Europe

 Acceptable Identification for Driving in Europe

-There's a lot of back-and-forth discussion about whether you need an international driving permit to rent a car in Europe.
+There's a lot of back-and-forth discussion about whether you need an international driving permit (IDP) to rent a car in Europe.
 Take it from the world-renowned expert on travel in Europe, Rick Steves: In most European countries, your American driver's license and passport are all you need to rent a car.
 Requirements do vary by country, however.
 When in doubt, check with the embassy of the country you'll be visiting, or simply carry a permit just in case.
-You can get international driving permits – which are simply legal translations of your driver's license – from the American Automobile Association or the American Automobile Touring Alliance.
+You can get international driving permits – which are simply legal translations of your driver's license – from the American Automobile Association (AAA) or the American Automobile Touring Alliance.

 Check on International Insurance